-FEBRUARY 2019
+FEBRUARY 2020

 - Get active.
 Integrating physical activity into your daily life helps you maintain an ideal weight, reduces stress and creates a stronger heart.
 The American Heart Association recommends getting 30 minutes of moderate physical activity at least five times per week.
-Take a group fitness class, walk or run on the track or outside. or take a swim. - Become a smart eater.
+Take a group fitness class, walk or run on the track or outside.
+Or take a swim. - Become a smart eater.
 A well balanced, heart healthy diet is rich in fruits, vegetables, whole grains, low-fat dairy products and fiber.
 Limit the amount of cholesterol, salt and trans or saturated fats in your diet.
-Avoid processed and "fast foods", which contain hidden, empty calories. - Stop smoking.
+Avoid processed and "fast foods", which contain hidden, empty calories. - Know your numbers!
+Free blood pressure screening from 8:30 10:30 am in our Aquatics Lobby by Power Kunkle Wellness Matters/Tracy Kowalski RN. - Stop smoking.
 This has major and immediate health benefits.
 The earlier you quit, the greater the benefits.
-Tobacco use increases blood pressure and leads to the narrowing of arteries. - Get on board our heart rate training TRAIN!
-Be a part of our 21-Day MYZONE Challenge.
-Learn more: bodyzonesports.com/MYZONE - De-stress.
+Tobacco use increases blood pressure and leads to the narrowing of arteries. - De-stress.
 Meditate, take a yoga class, or get a massage.
 Learning proper breathing techniques in meditation and yoga, and flushing out toxins with massage are great for the circulation and oxygen exchange. - Become social.
 Keeping socially "fit" is proven to decrease stress, which can decrease the chance of heart disease.
 Join a club, or a special class, or jump into our fun Pickleball program. - Swim.
 It's a great way to burn calories and strengthen muscles with low-impact cardio. - Pet therapy.
 Take time during the day to enjoy your pet take your dog for a walk, play with your cat, etc. If you don't have a pet, consider volunteering some time at a local pet shelter. - Keep an eye on your weight.
 Statistics from a National Health Education and Nutrition survey state that nearly one third of adults in the United States are obese.
 A simple formula for managing a healthy body weight really comes down to calories in and energy out.
 Find out how many calories you should consume in a day if you want to lose weight.
 Multiply your current body weight by 15 and get the number of calories you need to maintain your current weight.
 Eat less and exercise more to lose weight. - Know the warning signs of heart disease, stroke and heart attacks.
 Most heart attacks involve discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back, according to the American Heart Association. - Buy and eat plenty of fresh or frozen fruits and vegetables.
 Fruits and vegetables that are deeply colored such as spinach, carrots, peaches and berries tend to be higher in vitamins and minerals than others, such as potatoes and corn. - Don't skip breakfast.
 Most heart attacks occur between 7:00 AM and noon possibly because the cells that help blood clot (platelets) are stickiest then.
-Eating breakfast appears to make platelets less sticky ... and less likely to clump together and block a vital artery. - Know your numbers.
-FREE blood pressure screening today 9:00-11:00 AM in the Aquatics Lobby.
-Know more than your blood pressure results.
-Be mindful of your cholesterol, triglycerides and weight.
-You want to understand your personal risk factors for heart disease and mark the progress you're making toward a heart healthier you.
+Eating breakfast appears to make platelets less sticky ... and less likely to clump together and block a vital artery. - Get your tape measures out.
+Just as you should know your blood pressure and cholesterol levels, it's also important to know your waist circumference when it comes to protecting your heart.
+Guidelines indicate that a high risk of heart disease and stroke starts when men's waistlines reach 40 inches and women's waistlines reach 34 65 inches